MicrosoftDocs/power-platform/power-platform/guidance/coe/governance-components.md

 Learn more about the Microsoft Teams governance process in the CoE Starter Kit: [Microsoft Teams environment audit process](teams-governance.md)

-### Admin \| Setup \| Ignored Archival Requests
+### Admin \| Setup - Ignored Archival Requests

 This flow is run once in order to pre-populate the values for how long people have ignored requests for archival for apps and flows.
-It is optional and the values will eventually fill if you prefer.
-It is a long running flow touching all apps and flows i your inventory.
+This flow is optional, values will eventually populate as part of the archive process.
+It is a long running flow updating all apps and flows in your inventory.

 ### Admin \| Archive and Clean Up v2 (Start Approval for Apps)